tailhook/khufu/doc/api.rst

 Khufu Object
 ````````````

-The object that is returned by ``khufu`` has the following methods:
+The object that is returned by ``attach`` has the following methods:

 .. js:function:: khufu_obj.queue_redraw